 Public Use - The State designated use pursuant to §259.032(4), F.S., under which the project qualifies for state acquisition.
 Florida Forever projects may be managed as: State Parks, State Preserves, State Reserves, State Aquatic Preserves, State Botanical or Geological Sites, State Recreation Areas, State Archaeological or Historical Sites, Wildlife Management Areas, Wildlife and Environmental Areas, Wildlife Refuges, and State Forests.
 Under certain circumstances, they may also be managed as County or City Nature Parks, Environmental Education Centers, etc., but they still must qualify for state designation and be managed accordingly.

 This section also includes a list of the potential recreational activities and public uses (e.g., timber management) that the project could readily accommodate.
-FNAI Elements - The total number (and partial list) of the most endangered or threatened "elements of biodiversity"-species and certain species aggregations the Florida Natural Areas Inventory (FNAI) data base.
+FNAI Elements - The total number (and partial list) of the most endangered or threatened "elements of biodiversity"-species and certain species aggregations of animals or plants-in the project from records in the Florida Natural Areas Inventory (FNAI) data base.
 Animals are displayed in standard typeface while plants are in italics.
 The smaller the number in an FNAI rank, the more rare or endangered the element is.
 For example, the most critically endangered elements have a rank of G1/S1.
 "G" refers to a species' rarity in a Global context, while "S" refers to its rarity within the State of Florida.
 "T," if present, refers to the global rarity of a subspecies.

 Acquisition Planning - Lists the number of acres and/ or ownerships acquired by other public and nonprofit organizations, and the number of remaining owners.
-Describes acquisition activity during the past, the genstatus of current negotiations, and other technical aspects of acquisition, if applicable.
+Describes acquisition activity during the past, the general status of current negotiations, and other technical aspects of acquisition, if applicable.

-Coordination - Identifies acquisition and/or management partners who are contributing to or facilitating the resolutions received by official entities.
+Coordination - Identifies acquisition and/or management partners who are contributing to or facilitating the acquisition or management of project lands, and lists resolutions received by official entities.